 What NOT to do in Triberg!

-Well, don't do what we did!
-We left our motorhome at a Stellplatz in Lahr and travelled here on the motorbikes, arriving in Triberg at 5.45pm.
-I hadn't taken into account the delay the broken water tank had caused and what time it actually was when we left.
+Well, don’t do what we did!
+We visited while touring Germany in a motorhome and left our motorhome at a Stellplatz in Lahr and travelled here on the motorbikes, arriving in Triberg at 5.45pm.
+I hadn’t taken into account the delay the broken water tank had caused and what time it actually was when we left.

 So, unfortunately, we didn’t get to see much at all, and had to ride all the way back!
 Luckily, we had time to swing past Triberg again later in our trip, so we did actually get to see this pretty town!